KoolKeith/TrackPath/PathTracker/Description.md

 ## Database structure

 The application stores the location and path information in an internal database.
+The database management and operation are obtained from the [ormlite](http://ormlite.com/) library.

 The database is composed of the following tables:
 <ul>